Sorry, you need to enable JavaScript to visit this website.

 Through the Active Youth Participation Principle, the Law ensures a stimulating environment, supports the implementation of young people’s youth activities, their initiatives and involvement in decision-making processes.
 Furthermore, the Law ensures youth participation in processes of decision implementation as well, which decisions contribute to personal and social development, upon young people’s receiving complete information.

-The National Youth Strategy underlines that young people are active and equal participants in all spheres of social life.
-It stipulates that they should fully develop their potential and contribute to personal development, as well as to the overall development of society.
-That being said, the Strategy addresses, among other, the importance of young people and their social roles and active youth participation and cooperation.
-One of the recognized measures in the National Youth Strategy refers to creating the conditions for youth participation in decision making processes.
-It is stated that youth participation is better by each year (according to the international indicators as well), but that the condition should be improved to ensure improved participation of young people in these processes.
+The Youth Strategy further emphasises that young people are active and equal participants in all spheres of social life and recognizes youth participation in decision-making as a key area for development.
+It is stated that youth participation is improving each year (also according to international indicators as well), but that the conditions should be further improved to ensure stronger participation of young people in these processes.

-Action Plan 2023-2025 foresee several measures for supporting youth participation, such as 1) financial support to youth projects and programmes that educate and inform young people about democratic values, participation in decision-making, civil and political rights, and the political system and culture; 2) financial support to participation of young people and SOPs in international bodies/processes/forums; 3) financial support for youth activities and projects that involve young people in the work of bodies that initiate and/or adopt public policy documents and decisions of importance for young people, and promote active participation and dialogue with decision makers, to name a few.
+The Action Plan 2023-2025 foresees a number of measures aimed at supporting youth participation, including financial support to youth projects and programmes focused on democratic values, decision-making processes, civil and political rights, and the political system and culture; 2) financial support to participation of young people and SOPs in international bodies/processes/forums; 3) financial support for youth activities and projects that involve young people in the work of bodies that initiate and/or adopt public policy documents and decisions of importance for young people, and promote active participation and dialogue with decision makers, to name a few.

-The Confirmation Law on Aarhus Convention, confirms the international convention on access to information, public participation in decision-making and access to justice in environmental matters.
+The Law on the Ratification of the Aarhus Convention, confirms the international convention on access to information, public participation in decision-making and access to justice in environmental matters.
 The Law acknowledges:

 The Confirmation Law on Aarhus Convention refers only to consultation mechanisms to policies of environmental matters.

-Young people in Serbia are officially consulted at national, regional (at the level of the Autonomous Province of Vojvodina) and local levels.
+Young people in Serbia are officially consulted at national, regional (at the level of the Autonomous Province of Vojvodina) and local levels in a manner determined by the respective institutions conducting them.

-At the level of the Autonomous Province of Vojvodina, consultation with youth are being held through Vojvodina Youth Forum (Forum mladih Vojvodine) and Youth Council of the Autonomous Province of Vojvodina (Savet za mlade APV).
+At the level of the Autonomous Province of Vojvodina, consultations are conducted through the Vojvodina Youth Forum (Forum mladih Vojvodine) and the Youth Council of the Autonomous Province of Vojvodina (Savet za mlade APV).

-At the local level, youth is being consulted through Local Youth Councils (see Chapter 1/1.4 Youth policy decision-making/Structure of decision-making) as a body that allows young people to actively participate in decision-making.
+At the local level, young people are consulted through Local Youth Councils (see Chapter 1/1.4 Youth policy decision-making/Structure of decision-making) which enable youth participation in local decision-making processes.

 Regularity of consultations